 All clinical trials of Investigational Medicinal Products (CTIMPs) and combined trials of an investigational medicinal product and an investigational medical device (IMP/device trials) submitted on or after 1 January 2022 for combined review in the new part of IRAS will be automatically registered on ISRCTN registry.
 There is no charge to sponsors or researchers for automatic registration, and this applies to both commercial and non-commercial sponsors.

-If you have any further questions, please contact the Research Integrity Officer.
 The HRA has also prepared a Frequently Asked Questions (FAQ) page to provide more information about the automatic registration process.

 Frequently asked question